-As we start the Chemical Quadrant, we will focus on the four components of chemistry: what we eat, what we drink, our genetics, and tuning in to our wellbeing.
+The Chemical Quadrant focuses on the four components of chemistry: what we eat, what we drink, our genetics, and tuning in to our wellbeing.

-I like to use the analogy of a tree when describing our body systems and how they relate with the Quadrants of Wellbeing.
-In the Mechanical Quadrant, I talked about messages being relayed through the tree, and explained that is similar to how messages move from our brain through our nervous system, which is housed in the spine.
+Thinking about a tree can help us understand our body systems and how they relate with the Quadrants of Wellbeing.
+In the Mechanical Quadrant, we learn that messages are relayed through the tree, and that it is similar to how messages move from our brain through our nervous system, which is housed in the spine.
 The same analogy can also be applied to the Chemical Quadrant.

 Our body works because of the nervous system, and the nervous system is like a large tree.
 You have the roots, the trunk, the branches, then the leaves.
 The only way for that tree to have a full, flourishing life is to have the right chemistry in the roots.
 For the tree, that chemistry might come through the water, the soil, or the oxygen.
 For example, at certain times of year when it’s hotter outside, the tree needs more water than other times of year.